 By Cole Bangert

 Undammed rivers have a unique river flow when the weather warms up and the snow melts, one that can often be confusing to visitors.
-But since we get to watch the river on an hourly basis from our office on the bank of the Eagle River, we’ve become experts at predicting when river levels will be perfect for whitewater rafting.
+But since we get to watch the river on an hourly basis from our office on the bank of the Eagle River, we’ve become experts at predicting the best time for whitewater rafting in Colorado.

 How Winter Snow Impacts Summer Rafting